lgoodcode/avila-cms/README.md

 `npm run build`.
 Within the script, we install the modules again with the `--legacy-peer-deps` flag.
 Followed by that, we run the build script and the CMS is ready to be used.

-The `BUILD_WEBHOOK_URL` is used to send the request to the front-end server and rebuild.
-This is only required for SSG sites and can be modified in the `lib/triggerBuild.ts` file.

 ## Dependencies